m7a/bo-tar-ada/README.md

 ### `Set_Size(Ent; SZ: in U64)`

-This procedure defines the data sizeo of the entry to be created in bytes.
+This procedure defines the data size of the entry to be created in bytes.

 It is recommended to call this procedure at least once for each entry.